EnigmaVSSUT/Induction-2023/Web Development/Task-1/README.md

 7. After completion of the above steps, make a folder of **`<Your Name>`** inside the [Task Submission](./Task%20submission) folder.

-8.	**Inside your designated folder add your `HTML` file (name it as `index.html`), `CSS` file , a `.txt` file containing the URL of your webpage hosted on GitHub and a screenshot of your task**.
+8.	**Inside your designated folder add your `HTML` file, `CSS` file , a `.txt` file containing the URL of your webpage hosted on GitHub and a screenshot of your task**.
 Make sure that you have added the images used in the website in the <Your name> folder.
 The folder `Induction-2023/Web Development/Task-1/Task Submission/Ananya Mohapatra/` is uploaded for reference.

 9. Finally commit your changes and `create a pull request` along with the **URL of your webpage hosted in the description section of the Pull request**.